drzchen/movec/README.md

 1\.
 The artifact is highly automated and easy to use.

 Movec is highly automated and easy to use, as a single command can finish instrumentation, as introduced in Section 1.2 (above), and the process of compiling the instrumented files is the same as that of compiling the original source files.
-The benchmarks are also highly automated, as a single make command can finish the evaluation of a tool and report the result, and the `get_table.sh` script can finish the evaluation of all tools and generate a result table.
+The benchmarks are also highly automated, as a single make command can finish the evaluation of a tool and report the result, and the `get_table_memsafe.sh` script can finish the evaluation of all tools and generate a result table.

 2\.
 The README describes use case scenarios and details beyond the scope of the paper, e.g., how the artifact could be used and evaluated more generally.